kenmccann/advanced-tier-offering/README.md

 You can see more  about this in this [link](https://docs.aquasec.com/docs/vulnerabilities-tab#section-description)

-It's useful to go through this with the  customer and refer  to the vulnerability details that are highlighed which is related to the package so the customer  can gain more valuable insights of the CVE's found and how they might want to think about acknowledging and  fixing those in the images within their registry as well as learning about the Aqua console and scanning capabilties.
+It's useful to go through this with the  customer, referring  each of the vulnerability details that are highlighed,  relating to the affected packages  so the customer can gain  valuable insights of the CVE's found and how they might want to think about acknowledging and  fixing those in the images within their registry as well as learning about the Aqua console and scanning capabilties.

 ###  How to approach remediation of vulnerabilities